FuelLabs/fuels-ts/apps/docs/src/guide/wallets/connectors.md

 #### `connectors`

-The `connectors` option provides a list of connectors with which the `Fuel` manager can interact.
+The `connectors` option provides a list of connectors with which the `Fuel` connector manager can interact.
 The manager interacts with the connectors, which in turn handle communication with the respective wallet.
 You can find a list of all the connectors in our [`FuelLabs/fuel-connectors`](https://github.com/FuelLabs/fuel-connectors).
 Below, you will find a snippet of using the current default connectors provided by the `fuel-connectors` package.

 <<< @/../../docs-snippets/src/guide/wallets/connectors.test.ts#fuel-options-connectors{ts:line-numbers}